CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 Sending the Coin
 Note: Coins are being sent from the users hard drive to their Skywallet (Deposit).
+1. Read the coin file and unpack the file.
+2. Divide the coins in batches.
+Call detect.
+3. If Detect fails fix fracked.
-1. Check the last status of the RAIDA
+4. Check the last status of the RAIDA
-2. Note RAIDA that are not responding 'n' and should not be contacted.
+5. Note RAIDA that are not responding 'n' and should not be contacted.
-3. Evaluate if there are enough RAIDA to "Send".
+6. Evaluate if there are enough RAIDA to "Send".
 Warn user if not.
-4. Tell the user coins are being Deposited
+7. Tell the user coins are being Deposited
-5. Read the coin file and unpack the file.
-6. Break the coins into batches so that no more than 400 notes are sent at one time.
+9. Break the coins into batches so that no more than 400 notes are sent at one time.
-7. Send the Coins to the Skywallet's "Send" service in batches.
+10. Send the Coins to the Skywallet's "Send" service in batches.
-8. Show the progess of the send to the user.
+11. Show the progess of the send to the user.
-9. If there are no-replies from the RAIDA.
+12. If there are no-replies from the RAIDA.
 Use the "Send Again" service using smaller batches of 100 notes.
 Tell the user it has lost contact with some of the RAIDA and not to close the browser.
 Loop Send Again until enough RAIDA respond.
-10. If the coins had some fracks but were not counterfeit, call the Sync_Transfer service to fix those fracks.
+13. If the coins had some fracks but were not counterfeit, call the Sync_Transfer service to fix those fracks.
-11. Create a receipt.
+14. Create a receipt.
 Tell the user the results
-12. If there are many no-replyes even after calling send again, call the cannot be fixed with sync_transfer send those to a "Failed Calls Server"
+15. If there are many no-replyes even after calling send again, call the cannot be fixed with sync_transfer send the failed Call storage
-13. Report all RAIDA errors to the errors.cloudcoin.global/report_error.php service.
+16. Report all RAIDA errors to the errors.cloudcoin.global/report_error.php service.

 Future:
 Call the "transaction_log" service and record the transaction